-- Original photograph signed by John Sexton
+Original Gelatin Silver photograph signed by John Sexton

 Mounted and overmatted with 4-ply archival museum board

-His photographs are included in permanent collections, exhibitions, and publications throughout the world.
-His work has been featured on CBS "Sunday Morning" show with Charles Kuralt, and on the MacNeil Leher News Hour.
-In 1993, his photographs were used in national advertising campaigns by Bank of America and General Motors.
-Sexton's photographs have been featured in numerous publications including: Time, Life, American Photo, Aspen, Backpacker, Photo Techniques, Darkroom Photography, LensWork, View Camera, Black and White, Zoom, Outdoor Photographer, Outside, TWA Ambassador, Southern Accents and View Camera.
+John's photographs are included in permanent collections, exhibitions, and publications throughout the world.
+His work has been featured on the CBS Sunday Morning show, and on the MacNeil Lehrer News Hour.
+Bank of America, General Motors, Eastman Kodak Company, and Apple, Inc. have used his photographs in national advertising campaigns.
+Sexton's photographs have been featured in numerous periodicals including: Time, Life, American Photo, Backpacker, Photo Techniques, Darkroom Photography, LensWork, View Camera, Black and White, Zoom, Outdoor Photographer, Outside, The Washington Post, and Popular Photography.